southbayjay/awesome-windsurf/README.md

 ## Tips and Tricks

 1. When working on a Markdown file, use ⌘/CTRL + K, then I to open formatted Markdown to the side.
+2. If you suspect that Windsurf is not respecting your [rules](https://docs.codeium.com/windsurf/cascade#memories), just ask Cascade "check your guidelines and revise your suggestion" or similar.
+3. Don't run your chats forever.
+Windsurf will start feeling queasy and you'll likely have to reload the window.
+You can also wait until Windsurf starts acting weird, then reload the window.
+Up to you.

 ## Known Issues